wlillisdev/quiz-master/README.md

   - As a first-time visitor, I want to be able to easily navigate around the site to find the content I'm looking for.

 - Returning Visitors Aims:
-  - As a returning visitor, I would like to learn about diffrent quizz categories and try more quizzes.
+  - As a returning visitor, I would like to learn about different  quiz categories and try more quizzes.
-  - As a returning visitor, I want to interact with fact generator and intresting facts map of the world.
+  - As a returning visitor, I want to interact with fact generator and interesting  facts map of the world.
   - As a returning visitor, I would like to find links to their social media channels and follow them.

 # Responsive
-The website has been designed to operate on a number of screen and devices.The following test were acrred out on [Am I Responsive](http://ami.responsivedesign.is/)
+The website has been designed to operate on a number of screen and devices.The following test were carried  out on [Am I Responsive](http://ami.responsivedesign.is/)
  - Homepage (displayed below)

 ![Am I Responsive Test Homepage](assets/readme/new-reponsive-home.png)